 In addition to allowing corporations to meet their sustainability goals, VPPAs provide a hedge against market risk for both the generator's power sales revenues and the purchaser's power costs.
-The VPPA arrangement partially hedges the volumetric energy component of the purchaser's utility bill, which is largely based on the distribution utility's variable energy procurement costs.
-A VPPA does not, however, impact or provide a hedge against the other nonenergy components of the buyer's power bill (i.e., demand charges).
-How effective a VPPA may be as an energy hedge for the purchaser will depend on how the contract is structured along with other issues explained more fully in the appendix.
+The VPPA arrangement partially hedges the volumetric energy component of the purchaser's utility bill, which is largely based on the distribution utility's variable energy

 A physical PPA does have the potential to reduce the demand charge portion of a buyer's utility bill by reducing the buyer's peak demand as measured by its provider.
-However, logistical and regulatory issues limit the potential for these arrangements.
+However, logistical and regulatory issues limit the potential for these arrangements.26